 Have you noticed how many 15-stage shower filters have suddenly started popping up?
 These sound great in theory, but they certainly aren’t the best option for chlorine removal.
 When targeting chlorine, it’s best to stick with what works.

 KDF-55 and Chlorgon are the current gold standard for chlorine removal.
 These 15-stage filters do contain KDF-55.
-The problem is they only have a thin layer, and your water only has a moment to make contact with your filter media since shower water flow rate is typically 2.5 GPM.
+The problem is they only have a thin layer, and your water only has a moment to make contact with your filter media since the shower water flow rate is typically 2.5 GPM.

 KDF-55 or redox media is tested to work.
-Bottom line, stick with companies that use fewer media types that are proven to work.
+The bottom line, stick with companies that use fewer media types that are proven to work.
 Aiming for a thick layer of filter media that’s proven to work is a better option than getting a thin slice of KDF-55 in a 15-stage filter.

 NSF/ANSI Standard 42 & 177